-For the 2022 Plan, the traffic analysis for major SR-91 capacity projects used the Caliper TransModeler software model and traffic data calibrated to reflect existing traffic patterns of 2019 as described in the prior section.
+For the 2023 Plan, the traffic analysis for major SR-91 projects used the TransModeler model calibrated and validated to reflect existing traffic patterns of 2022 as described in the prior section.
 This traffic simulation model provides a better depiction of actual travel delays experienced by motorists compared to traditional travel demand models.
 The model can be used to analyze freeway bottlenecks sometimes neglected in traditional travel demand models.

 This approach is especially important given high SR-91 traffic volumes and the potential for relatively few vehicles to significantly slow down traffic.
 For example, a minor freeway merging area can cause many vehicles to slow, cascading delay through the traffic stream, and rapidly decreasing both speed and volume for major segments of the freeway.
-The metrics reported in the Plan include travel time
+The metrics reported in the Plan include travel time from the beginning to the end of the study corridor and vehicle hours of delay experienced on the study corridor, which both focus on operations for vehicles on SR-91.